Capstone-LGBTQ-BIPOC/BE_DiverCity/README.md

 ### API Key

 You will need to obtain and incorporate your personal API key:
-1. Visit [Yelp Fusion Api](https://www.yelp.com/developers/documentation/v3/get_started) to sign up for an account and get your secure API Key.
+1. Visit [Yelp Fusion Api](https://www.yelp.com/developers/documentation/v3/get_started) to sign up for an account and get your secure API Key
-2. Complete local instalation following the instructions below.
+2. Complete local instalation following the instructions below
 3. Run `bundle exec figaro install`, this will create a hiddes config/application.yml file
 4. Run `atom config/application.yml` to open the hidden file
 5. Add `yelp_key: Bearer your_key` to this file so it can be accesses as this varible name through the application